May 2014 Payroll Employment

 "Money, Oil, Economics & the Search for the Bottom Line”

-The three-month average of the Chicago Fed National Activity Index (CFNAI) is expected to decelerate a bit to +0.03 in tomorrow’s update for September, according to The Capital Spectator’s median econometric point forecast for several econometric estimates.
-The projection is marginally below August’s +0.07 reading, which reflected above-average economic growth ...
+The three-month average of the Chicago Fed National Activity Index (CFNAI) is expected to decelerate to a +0.11 reading in the October update that’s scheduled for release on Monday (Nov.
+24), based on The Capital Spectator’s median econometric point forecast for several econometric estimates.
+The projection is moderately below the ...